Old Main

 Tuition Cost and Fees

 When considering the financial cost of attending graduate school, one number does not tell the whole story.
 Cost of Attendance provides a more complete picture of the direct and indirect costs of one academic year at North Central College.
 Estimated tuition and fees for the class matriculating in January of 2025 are below.
-Tuition is fixed for the length of the program but numbers are subject to change on an annual basis.
+Numbers are subject to change on an annual basis.
 A copy of the Estimated Cost Sheet can be found here.

 Direct Costs